New York approves $1.8 billion financing for 3 World Trade Center

-NEW YORK, Oct 6 (Reuters) - A New York state development agency has approved up to $1.78 billion in funding for the completion of the stalled 3 World Trade Center building in lower Manhattan.
+NEW YORK (Reuters) - A New York state development agency has approved up to $1.78 billion in funding for the completion of the stalled 3 World Trade Center building in lower Manhattan.

 The New York Liberty Development Corp approved the funding at a board meeting on Monday.
 The mandate includes over $1.6 billion in tax-exempt Liberty and Recovery Zone Bonds.